Volume 79, Number 1, July 2007

 The electric conductance of a strip of undoped graphene increases in the presence of a disorder potential, which is smooth on atomic scales.
 The phenomenon is attributed to impurity-assisted resonant tunneling of massless Dirac fermions.
 Employing the transfer matrix approach we demonstrate the resonant character of the conductivity enhancement in the presence of a single impurity.
 We also calculate the two-terminal conductivity for the model with one-dimensional fluctuations of disorder potential by a mapping onto a problem of Anderson localization.

 PACS: 73.63.-b – Electronic transport in nanoscale materials and structures / 73.22.-f – Electronic structure of nanoscale materials: clusters, nanoparticles, nanotubes, and nanocrystals / 72.15.Rn – Localization effects (Anderson or weak localization)

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007